Classification with many classes: challenges and pluses: Feature selection and classification procedure

 \subsection{Classification rule and misclassification error}

-Consider now the classification rule (\ref{eq:trueclass}), where the unknown true $x_j$ are replaced by $\hat{x}_j$ following the proposed feature selection procedure.
+Consider now the classification rule (\ref{eq:trueclass}) applied on the second set of the data with $\bar{Y}_l^{(2)*}$, where the unknown true $x_j$ are replaced by $\hat{x}_j$ following the proposed feature selection procedure.
 Let $\hat{p}_1=\sum_{j=1}^p \hat{x}_j$ be the number of features declared significant and $\hat{p}_0=p-\hat{p}_1$.
 Again, order the features in such a way that those $\hat{p}_1$ features selected as significant are the first ones.
 Thus, the resulting classification rule can then be presented as follows: